fe950/AutPrintMailAttachments/README.md

 #### how does it work
-In this configuration it's setup for gmail, with imap, printing pdf to a cups printer It uses fetchmail to download new attachments, leave messages on server and mark it read.
+In this configuration it use fetchmail to connect to gmail with imap and download new attachments, leave messages on server and mark it read.
-Then using uudeview to render files and print it with lpr It can be scheduled to run at intervalls with cron.
+Then using uudeview to render file(s) and print with lpr to a postscript Cups printer It can be scheduled to run at intervalls with cron.